Lavan1999/Dataset-7_Salary_OLS/README.md

 ## Overview
 This repository contains the python code and documentation for analyzing the "salary" dataset using Python and statistical methods.
 The dataset consists of various variables related to YearsExperience, Salary.
-Our goal is to explore, analyze, and draw insights from this data.
+Our goal is to explore, analyze, and draw insights from this datas.

 ## Dataset Description
 The "Salary" dataset contains information about Years of Experience and salary.
 Each entry represents a unique